-Travellers on a trip to Talakad are suggested to visit Keerthi Narayana Temple, which was dug up in the year 1911.
+Travellers on a trip to Talakad are suggested to visit the Keerthi Narayana Temple, which was dug up in the year 1911.
 It was built by Vishnuvardhan, a Hoysala King who placed the statues of Keerthi Narayana and Ranganathar inside this temple himself.

 Earlier, a sannidhi of Sundaravalli Thayar was part of this temple, though it was substituted with a navaranga mandapam that includes the idol of Keerthi Narayana.
-The temple complex also includes idols of Nammazhwar, Ramanujar and Vedantha Desikar.
+The temple complex also includes the idols of Nammazhwar, Ramanujar and Vedantha Desikar.

 An ardha mandapam is situated inside the temple that has statues of Viswasenar and Yoga Narasimhar.
-A 9 feet tall idol of Lord Vishnu is another feature of the Keerthi Narayana Temple, which has been placed on a garuda peedam.
+A 9 ft tall idol of Lord Vishnu is another feature of the Keerthi Narayana Temple, which has been placed on a garuda peedam.
 Devotees will notice that this idol is holding a chakram, a mace, a shangu and a lotus on each of his four hands.